Layout-Parser/layout-parser/installation.md

 pip install torch && pip install layoutparser[detectron2]
 ```

 This might take some time as the command will *compile* the library.
-You might also want to install a Detectron2 version
+If you also want to install a Detectron2 version
-with GPU support or encounter some issues during the installation process.
-Please refer to the official Detectron2
+with GPU support or encounter some issues during the installation process, please refer to the official Detectron2
 [installation instruction](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) for detailed
 information.